CSALabsAutomation/azure-purview-labs/steps/01_connecting-to-microsoft-purview-portal/documentation.md

-# Connecting to the Microsoft Purview Account
+# Connecting to the Microsoft Purview Portal

 In this lab, users will learn how to connect to the Microsoft Purview Portal.